 - Play your drums soft: Bashing your drums can easily damage your drums.
 Likewise, it can lead to the breakage of the drumsticks.
 Always apply only the force you need to produce a certain volume.
 It will cushion you from extra expenses of replacing broken equipment.

-Ensure to invest in the correct equipment
+Be sure to invest in the correct equipment (and it doesn’t have to be expensive)

 If you want to practice playing electronic drums effectively, you must invest in the right kit.